patrickneil03/TaskflowRepoApp/README.md

 ├── .gitignore
 ├── .gitattributes
 └── README.md

 🔐 Security
-IAM policies are scoped to least privilege
+IAM policies follow least privilege best practices

-S3 buckets use bucket policies for access control

-Lambda functions use execution roles

-Cognito authorizes API requests securely via Bearer tokens
+Cognito secures API access via tokens

-CloudFront traffic secured via HTTPS (ACM)
+Profile uploads are per-user private in S3

+HTTPS via ACM protects all public traffic

+Lambda roles are tightly scoped

 📚 Learning Highlights
-This project helped me practice and demonstrate skills in:
+This project helped me develop and demonstrate skills in:

-AWS Serverless architecture
+AWS serverless architecture

-Infrastructure as Code with Terraform

-CI/CD pipelines with GitHub + CodePipeline + CodeBuild
+Secure CI/CD pipelines with GitHub, CodePipeline, and CodeBuild

+Infrastructure as Code using Terraform

+Event-driven automation with EventBridge

-Secure app design using IAM and Cognito
+IAM and Cognito for secure access control

-Building feature-rich, user-facing applications on the cloud

-Event-driven workflows using EventBridge + Lambda + SES

-SSL provisioning with AWS Certificate Manager

-📸 Screenshots (Optional)
-Homepage

-Task dashboard

-Cognito login/signup

-S3 profile picture upload preview

-📌 To-Do (Improvements)
- Add WAF for extra protection

- Separate dev and prod environments using Terraform workspaces
+Hosting static frontends on S3 with CloudFront and Route 53

+Email automation via AWS SES

+🙋 About Me
+I'm an aspiring Cloud Engineer passionate about AWS and DevOps.
+This project is part of my hands-on learning journey and cloud portfolio.

 ## 🙋 About Me